Our Beliefs

 One of the main commitments that makes Christianity distinctive is that we believe God came to Earth in human form.1 This is a remarkable claim.
 It is not only distinctive, but good news!
 The Christian tradition shows us a God who saw hunger, pain, death, and injustice and did something about it—God came to Earth to identify with us.
 This reality provides us with deep comfort in tough moments, for we serve a God who loved us so much that God was willing to come to Earth and show us justice—love on public display.2 And not just this, we no longer have to feel that, “God doesn’t understand what I’m going through!”
 In fact God does!3

-It is important to note, though, that Christ did not merely show up, but was actively engaged in the lives of his disciples and those who most needed him.4 Jesus first meets people (he is present) and then engages them (he lives life with them) and because of this two-step model of ministry he helps transform their lives.
+4 Jesus first meets people (he is present) and then engages them (he lives life with them) and because of this two-step model of ministry he helps transform their lives.
 WE strive to be bold enough to initiate, and fortunate enough to be the recipients of, such a model of ministry.

 Christ Lived